Downloading and Compiling the Code

 User Q&A

-We have also provided a mailing list, physbam-all@mailman.stanford.edu.
+We have provided a mailing list, physbam-all@mailman.stanford.edu.
 To subscribe go here.

 We also have compiled a list of troubleshooting tips and gotchas here.